agent18/agent18.github.io/_posts/value.markdown

 >the rule of logic which states that if a conditional statement (‘if p then q ’) is accepted, and the antecedent ( p ) holds, then the consequent ( q ) may be inferred.

 At this point yes I did start clubbing feelings and intuition together. " I feel that modes ponens is right".
-Everything seems to be ultimately a feeling or rather, something that makes me feel like something is right or wrong, something I should be doing.
+Everything seems to be ultimately a feeling or rather, something that makes me feel like something is right or wrong, something I should be doing on not.

+Often times I have thought of questioning my current thought process, but I refrained from it.
 I can't start at questioning my very thought process right now.
 Then I am gone!
 Where will I even begin then.
 It's one thing that I have been avoiding all along.
-The one tool I would continue to use and question later.
+The one tool I would continue to use and question only later is my current reasoning capability.
 Maybe this is it.
 You have to use this faulty system, to repair the faulty system.
-This is how far you can get with this faulty system. you think with the faulty system as Eleizer says, else you become no different than a rock.
-When you remove all your feelings, you don't become an ideal philosopher, you just become a rock.
-When you are  empty as an ideal philosopher and reject everyfeeling you have, (which seems like the direction to go), where will you go...
+This is how far you can get with this faulty system.
+You think with the faulty system as Eleizer says, else you become no different than a rock.
+When you remove all your feelings, you don't become an ideal philosopher of perfect emptiness, you just become a rock.
+When you are  empty as an ideal philosopher and reject every feeling you have, (which seems like the direction to go), where will you go, what will you do?

-As Eleizer says in the [same post][]
+As Eleizer says in the [same post][],

 >But what do you do anyway?